iamdanielgreen/we-ll_build_a_ladder/README.md

 *We'll Build A Ladder* is designed to be played by two people, sitting next to each other.
 You don't need to know each other, but you will need to communicate with each other.

-No one "wins" this game, unless we win together.
+No one *wins* this game, unless we win together.